meelgroup/approxmc/README.md

 ## How to Use
 First, you must translate your problem to CNF and just pass your file as input to ApproxMC.
 Voila -- and it will print the number of solutions of the given CNF formula.

-ApproxMC handles CNF formulas.
-If you are instead interested in DNF formulas, visit our DNF counter [DNFApproxMC](https://gitlab.com/Shrotri/DNF_Counting).

 ### Sampling Set
 For some applications, one is not interested in solutions over all the variables and instead interested in counting the number of unique solutions to a subset of variables, called sampling set.
 ApproxMC allows you to specify the sampling set using the following modified version of DIMACS format: